 - taco seasoning

-When the chicken is fully cooked, allow it to cool for a 5 -10 minutes.
-When the chicken has sufficiently cooled, place it in the refrigerator for at least 2 hours to full chill.
+When the chicken is ready, allow the cooked chicken to cool to room temperature.
+When the chicken has sufficiently cooled, place it in the refrigerator for at least 2 hours to chill.

 Cooking the chicken ahead of time is a good idea.
 Make it today for lunch tomorrow.

-Place the diced chicken into a large bowl with the celery, mayo and granulated onion (if you don’t like onion leave it out).
+Place the diced chicken into a large bowl with the celery, mayonnaise, and granulated onion (if you don’t like onion leave it out) to make the chicken salad mixture.

-I like to mix this all together before I reseason with sea salt and black pepper.
+I like to mix this all together so I can taste it before I reseason with sea salt and black pepper.

 What can I use besides mayonnaise?